gabriel-vanzandycke/deepsport/README.md

     break # avoid looping through all dataset
 ```

-### Dataset splits

 This task uses the split defined by [`DeepSportDatasetSplitter`](https://gitlab.com/deepsport/deepsport_utilities/-/blob/main/deepsport_utilities/ds/instants_dataset/dataset_splitters.py#L6) which
 1. Uses images from `KS-FR-CAEN`, `KS-FR-LIMOGES` and `KS-FR-ROANNE` arenas for the **testing-set**.
 2. Randomly samples 15% of the remaining images for the **validation-set**
 3. Uses the remaining images for the **training-set**.
 The **testing-set** should not be used except to evaluate your model and when communicating about your method.

-### Training
-You can launch a new training by running the following command.
-Be sure the command is ran from the project root folder or add it to your `DATA_PATH` environment.
+The configuration file is `configs/ballsize.py` and the model can be trained by running the following command.
 ```
 python -m experimentator configs/ballsize.py --epochs 101 --kwargs "eval_epochs=range(0,101,20)"
 ```